 - This will calculate the Molecular Weight (kDa), the Isoelectric point, the charge at pH 7 and the Extinction Coefficient across the VDJ or VJ region - or both.
 If a full V(D)J Region can not be found these values will not be calculated.

-- To annotate and see the differences between your input sequences and reference sequences, select the Annotate germline differences option.
-With the selection of this option, the nucleotide and amino acid differences will be annotated on your input sequences.
+- To annotate and see the differences between your input sequences and reference sequences, select this option.
+The nucleotide and amino acid differences relative to your reference database(s) will be annotated on your input sequences.
+For more information on viewing these differences and what they mean, see this article.

 Trim primers: